fastlorenzo/redelk-kibana-app/README.md

 Currently, working functionalities are:
 - Manual ingestion of IOC (file type only)
+- Display stats on summary page + link to RedELK dashboards

 This application is compatible with Elastic stack v7.9.2+